The-Back-Room/The-Back-Room.github.io/ROADMAP.md

             - **The Grudge**: Theme pack inspired by the "The Grudge" movies by Takashi Shimizu
             - **Saw**: Theme pack inspired by the "Saw" movies by James Wan and Leigh Whannell
             - **Hostel**: Theme pack inspired by the "Hostel" movies by Eli Roth
-            - **The Blair Witch Project**: Theme pack inspired by the "The Blair Witch Project" movie by Daniel Myrick and Eduardo Sánchez
+            - **Wrong Turn**: Theme pack inspired by the "Wrong Turn" movies by Rob Schmidt

     - **NSFW Themes**: Theme packs with NSFW content.
 These themes are inteded for adult audiences only.
 This list is not in any particular order and may change at any time.